ACEVAL/AIMVAL

 The Air Combat Evaluation (ACEVAL) and the Air Intercept Missile Evaluation (AIMVAL) were two back-to-back Joint Test & Evaluations chartered by the United States Department of Defense that ran from 1974-78 at Nellis Air Force Base in Nevada.
 Both the U.S. Air Force and U.S. Navy participated, contributing a team of F-15 Eagle and F-14 Tomcat fighter aircraft and using the local F-5E Aggressor aircraft as the Red Force.
 The fundamental question that needed to be answered was one of "quantity vs quality".
-Mock engagements showed that cheaper, lower-technology fighters armed with all-aspect missiles were able to destroy the more advanced, expensive F-15's and F-14's.
-These results of the AIMVAL/ACEVAL testing led to the Air Force decision to structure its fighter forces with a balance of cheaper F-16's along with the more expensive F-15's, and the Navy took a similar strategy in procuring cheaper F/A-18's along with the more expensive F-14's.
+Mock engagements showed that cheaper, lower-technology fighters armed with all-aspect missiles were able to destroy the more advanced, expensive F-15s and F-14s.
+These results of the AIMVAL/ACEVAL testing led to the Air Force decision to structure its fighter forces with a balance of cheaper F-16s along with the more expensive F-15s, and the Navy took a similar strategy in procuring cheaper F/A-18s along with the more expensive F-14s.
 The results had other impacts as well, such as decisions regarding missile development.

 Purpose and Findings

 ACEVAL looked at the effectiveness of the tactics utilized by high-performance U. S. aircraft against simpler, threat-type aircraft equipped with all-aspect missiles.

 The conclusion was that a cheaper fighter such as an F-5 could engage the more expensive jets like F-14 or F-15 that carried big radar and SARH missiles such as the AIM-7 Sparrow.

 The high-tech jets could easily fire a Sparrow against the F-5 but, because of the requirement to maintain the lock from launch till impact, the cheaper fighter could fire an all-aspect heat-seeker missile before it was shot down by the Sparrow.

 And because the heat seeker was fire-and-forget, in reality the expensive, high-tech jet was taken out by a much cheaper F-5.
-However, this situation occurred because the F-15's and F-14's larger and longer range radars could not be used to their full advantage due to the engagement rule that a pilot must visually identify its target before firing a missile.
+However, this situation occurred because the F-14s and F-15s larger and longer range radars could not be used to their full advantage due to the engagement rule that a pilot must visually identify its target before firing a missile.

 ACEVAL as such set the requirement for an true active homing, fire-and-forget missile, which became the AIM-120 AMRAAM series.

 AIMVAL examined five missile concepts under consideration as replacements for the AIM-9L Sidewinder.
 AIMVAL findings were that the new missiles were no better than the AIM-9L, resulting in termination of the Navy AIM-95 Agile off-boresight/thrust vectoring air-to-air missile program, which was under development at the time.
 Actual seeker hardware was utilized in AIMVAL.